-- App downloads driven by social media.
+- App downloads are driven by social media.

 - More Website Traffic: More visits to website/blog are an obvious goal of any marketing campaign.
-More visitors on website mean more opportunities to share your site/content on social media.
+More visitors on the website mean more opportunities to share your site/content on social media.
 Direct users to a landing page on your site to complete their next action.
 To measure and benchmark key metrics, use Google Analytics or your preferred web analytics platform.
 Metrics could be:

 - Total Web visits

-- Visits driven by social media,
+- Visits are driven by social media,

 - Time on site and